 The increase in online courses paired with the concerns of teaching faculty identify a need for faculty training in online teaching and learning.
 To help the transition from face-to-face teaching to online teaching, faculty must be prepared to teach online by help with online tools, online pedagogy, and design (Golightly, 2012).
 The majority of institutions that offer online courses and programs offer training to the online faculty in either formal or informal mentoring or internally run training courses with internal training being the most common form of training (Allen & Seaman, 2011).

-The Instructional Design and Learning Technology Center at Southern Illinois University Edwardsville offers training workshops and tutorials to help faculty with online tools.
+The Instructional Design and Learning Technologies Center at Southern Illinois University Edwardsville offers training workshops and tutorials to help faculty with online tools.
 The majority of SIUE’s training corresponds with Allen & Seaman’s finding of internally run training courses and informal mentoring as the main source of information for teaching online (Allen & Seaman, 2011) but currently there is a lack of information or resources for faculty preparing to teach online and the pedagogy of online teaching.

 Instructional Problem